kaltura/DeveloperPortalDocs/documentation/05_Mobile-Video-Player-SDKs/Kaltura-iOS-player-API-Base-Methods.md

 ```
-* Change Player attributes in runtime (setKDPAttribute): Modifies Player attributes, such as a label on a Player UI:
+* Change Player attributes in runtime (setKDPAttribute): Modifies Player attributes, such as a label on a Player UI.

 ```objective_c